purpleidea/mgmt/README.md

 Mgmt is a fairly new project.
 It is usable today, but not yet feature complete.
 With your help you'll be able to influence our design and get us to 1.0 sooner!
-Interested developers should read the [quick start guide](docs/quick-start-guide.md).
+Interested users should read the [quick start guide](docs/quick-start-guide.md).

 ## Documentation: